tdwg/bdq/tg2/_review/docs/bdqffdq/index.md

 - Name: [bdqffdq:ResponseResult](https://rs.tdwg.org/bdqffdq/terms/ResponseResult)
 - Preferred Label: Response.result
-- Definition: A report concept to which a controlled vocabulary assertions about the result of the execution of the Specification of a data quality need are attached.
+- Definition: A ReportConcept to which controlled vocabulary Assertions about the result of the execution of the Specification of a DataQualityNeed are attached.
 - SubClass Of: ReportConcept
-- Comments: For Validations, response results may be COMPLIANT, or NOT_COMPLIANT.
-For Measures, response result objects may be COMPLETE or NOT_COMPLETE.
-For Issues, Response results may be IS_ISSUE, POTENTIAL_ISSUE, or NOT_ISSUE.
+- Comments: For Validations, a ResponseResult may be COMPLIANT, or NOT_COMPLIANT.
+For a Measure, a ResponseResult object may be COMPLETE or NOT_COMPLETE.
+For an Issue, a ResponseResult may be IS_ISSUE, POTENTIAL_ISSUE, or NOT_ISSUE.
 See the bdq: vocabulary.
 Measures may also use a numeric data property.
 Amendments assert a string data property.
-The report ResponseResult in bdqffdq is represented as a value or a result object for MeasureAsssertions, just a result object for ValidationAssertions and values for changes propsed in AmendmentAssertions.
+The ResponseResult in bdqffdq is represented as a value or a result object for MeasureAsssertions, or just a result object for ValidationAssertions or just values for changes proposed in AmendmentAssertions.
 - View in: [term-list](../list/bdqffdq/index.md#ResponseResult)

 ********************